-How to plan your journey?
+How to plan your train journey in the Netherlands?

-If you have a complex route with several transfers, it’s better to print your travel information with the names of the stations where you need to change the train.
+If you have a complex route with several transfers, it can be a good idea to save your travel information, including the stations where you need to change the train.

-Train tickets prices in Holland
+Train tickets prices in the Netherlands

 The price of your journey depends on the travel distance.
 Visit NS.nl website for current fares on your route.

-Where to buy a train ticket in Holland?
+How to buy a Dutch train ticket?

-When you buy disposable (single-time use) train ticket, you will be charged € 1 over the standard travel fare for the ticket itself.
+Alternatively you can get them from the vending machines at the stations or at the ticket desks.
+When you buy a disposable (single-time use) train ticket, you will be charged € 1 over the standard travel fare for the ticket itself.

-If you are planning to travel around Holland, you can consider buying an OV-chipcard, which is valid in all means of public trasport throughout the country.
+If you are planning to travel around the Netherlands, we recommend to consider buying an OV-chipcard, which is valid in all means of public transport in the country.
 An empty smart card costs € 7,50 (but it will help you avoid paying € 1 every time you purchase a disposable ticket) and is valid for 4 – 5 years.

 How long is a train ticket valid?